Home

 The Netdata Ecosystem

-Netdata is built on three core components:
+Netdata is built on three core parts:

 1. Netdata Agent (usually called just "Netdata"): This open-source component is the heart of the Netdata ecosystem, handling data collection, storage (embedded database), querying, machine learning, exporting, and alerting of observability data.
 All observability data and features a Netdata ecosystem offers, are managed by the Netdata Agent.
 It runs in physical and virtual servers, cloud environments, Kubernetes clusters, and edge/IoT devices and is carefully optimized to have zero impact on production systems and applications.